b-obby/HTB-walkthroughs/README.md

 # HTB-walkthroughs
-Notes and walkthroughs for boxes
+Notes and walkthroughs for boxes that I complete on HackTheBox